ej8899/ej8899/README.md

 - **Code Editors**: ✒️ Sublime Text, ✒️ Visual Studio Code (VSCode).
 - **Operating Systems**: Windows, MacOS, Linux, iOS, Android.

-## What I'd Like to Work and Collaborate On
+## What I'd Like to Work and Collaborate On...

 I'm looking to collaborate on the following types of projects: